From BR Bullpen

 - Debut April 4, 1994

 - Born October 3, 1971 in Atlanta, GA USA

 Biographical Information

-Tim Hyers played ten professional seasons after being selected by the Toronto Blue Jays on June 4, in the 2nd round of the 1990 amateur draft.
-He went on to play his first season in the Rookie Advanced Pioneer League with the Medicine Hat Blue Jays.
-He managed a.219 batting average with 49 hits in 224 at bats that first year out.
+Tim Hyers played ten professional seasons after being selected by the Toronto Blue Jays in the 2nd round of the 1990 amateur draft.
+He went on to play his first season in the Pioneer League with the Medicine Hat Blue Jays.
+He managed a .219 batting average with 49 hits in 224 at bats that first year out.

-Tim would spend the next four years in the minors before getting his first play in the big league game.
-On December 13, 1993 he was drafted by the San Diego Padres from the Toronto Blue Jays in the rule 5 draft.
+Tim spent the next four years in the minors before getting his first play in the big league game.
+On December 13, 1993 he was drafted by the San Diego Padres from the Toronto Blue Jays in the 1993 Rule V Draft.

 His major league debut occurred on April 4, 1994, against the Atlanta Braves.
-While playing for the Padres.
-Tim appeared in 52 games with 118 at bats and garnered 30 hits for a .254 average.
+While playing for the Padres that season, Tim appeared in 52 games with 118 at bats and garnered 30 hits for a .254 average.
 He also spent time that season with the Las Vegas Stars where he hit for a .255 average.

-1995 found Tim back with the Padres but for only 6 games and 5 at bats, he was hustled back to Las Vegas where he finished out the year hitting .290 in 82 games.
-On November 14, he was sent to the Detroit Tigers as part of a conditional deal.
+1995 found Tim back with the Padres but for only 6 games and 5 at bats.
+He was hustled back to Las Vegas where he finished out the year hitting .290 in 82 games.
+On November 14th, he was sent to the Detroit Tigers as part of a conditional deal.

 Also an All-Star at the Double-A level, Tim finished second in the running for the 1993 Southern League batting title.
 He had the opportunity to play with the likes of Tony Gwynn, Steve Finley, Carlos Delgado and Shawn Green.